-March 8 arrives and, like a well-tuned clock, companies rush to post tributes on social media.
-Flowers and chocolates in the office, motivational messages and emotional speeches about the importance of women in the workplace.
-But, past the date, what really changes?
-Wage inequality continues, the barriers to promotion remain strong and harassment persists like a ghost that many prefer not to see.
-The question is worth gold: where are we going wrong
+March 8th arrives, and like a well-tuned clock, companies rush to post tributes on social media.
+Flowers and chocolates in the office, motivational messages, and heartfelt speeches about the importance of women in the workplace.
+But, after the date, what really changes?
+The wage inequality continues, the promotion barriers remain firm, and harassment persists as a ghost that many prefer not to see.
+The question is worth gold: where are we going wrong?

 The false illusion of progress

 The numbers even seem encouraging.
 The number of women in leadership positions has grown globally.
-In 2023, they occupied 32% of leadership positions, according to the consulting firm Grant Thornton.
-In Brazil, female representation in companies has advanced, but still in small steps.
-Statistics can be misleading, because when we look closely, we noticed that most of these women are in areas like HR and marketing – far from the centers of financial and strategic power.
-The top of the corporate pyramid is still a male stronghold
+In 2023, they held 32% of leadership positions, according to consulting firm Grant Thornton.
+In Brazil, female representation in companies has advanced, but still at a slow pace.
+Statistics can be misleading, because when we look closely, we realize that most of these women are in areas like HR and marketing – far from the centers of financial and strategic power.
+The top of the corporate pyramid is still a male stronghold.

 Another myth?
-The belief that simply providing opportunity will solve everything.
+The belief that offering opportunity is enough to solve everything.
 It's not that simple.
-Unconscious bias weighs.
-Studies show that, in the face of identical resumes, managers still tend to choose a man for leadership positions.
-AND, when they choose a woman, she needs to prove three times more than she deserves to be there
+The unconscious bias weighs.
+Studies show that, given identical resumes, managers still tend to choose a man for leadership positions.
+And, when they choose a woman, she needs to prove three times more that she deserves to be there.

 The invisible ties

-There is much talk about a woman's choice to balance career and family, but little about the fact that this balance is a luxury for a few.
-The double journey – or triple – it is a reality that holds back many professionals.
-The market still does not understand that flexibility is not a favor, but need
+There is much talk about women's choice to balance career and family, but little about the fact that this balance is a luxury for few.
+The double – or triple – shift is a reality that hinders many professionals.
+The market still does not understand that flexibility is not a favor, but a necessity.

-Furthermore, moral and sexual harassment continues to be a brutal barrier.
-Despite the advances in reporting and punishment, the culture of silence still prevails.
-How many women do not hesitate to expose an abusive boss out of fear of retaliation or losing their job?
-Without structural changes, we keep going in circles
+Furthermore, moral and sexual harassment continue to be a brutal barrier.
+Despite advances in reporting and punishment, the culture of silence still prevails.
+How many women hesitate to expose an abusive boss for fear of retaliation or losing their job?
+Without structural changes, we keep going in circles.

 What really needs to change

-AND, finally, but no less important, allied men.
-Gender equity is not a women's issue, but another business and economic challenge.
-It's not about "giving space", but to recognize that, without diversity, businesses lose innovation and competitiveness
+And last but not least,allied men.
+Gender equity is not a women’s issue, but a business and economic challenge.
+It is not about “giving space”, but about recognizing that, without diversity, businesses lose innovation and competitiveness.